ConceptaNjolima/MyTNTResources/Week 1/Intro to Git.md

 16. Review -
      * Next up: undoing, merge conflicts, pull requests

 17. NTs create a new repo, branches, merges
+     * Explore GitHub, VS Code git features, and Sourcetree

 ## Stretch
 [Links and other projects for further learning and exploration]